 The university wants students and RSOs to seek assistance for themselves and others who are experiencing distress while under the influence of alcohol or other drugs.
-Therefore, students and RSOs who seek medical assistance for themselves or another, by contacting a Resident Assistant, contacting the Department of Public Safety (213-740-4321), or calling 911, will not be held responsible through the USC disciplinary process for their consumption or distribution of alcohol and/or use of other substances.
+Therefore, students and RSOs who seek medical assistance for themselves or another, by contacting a university official such as a Resident Assistant or the Department of Public Safety (213-740-4321), or calling 911, will not be held responsible through the USC disciplinary process for their consumption or distribution of alcohol and/or use of other substances.